Sauber C19

-The Sauber C19 was the car with which the Sauber Formula One team competed in the 2000 Formula One season.
-It was driven by the experienced pairing of Mika Salo and Pedro Diniz, who had previously been teammates at Arrows in 1998.
+The Sauber C19 was the car with which the Sauber Formula One team competed in the 2000 Formula One World Championship.
+It was driven by the experienced pairing of Finn Mika Salo and Brazilian Pedro Diniz, who had previously been teammates at Arrows in 1998.

+The C19 was the first Sauber Formula One car to utilize bespoke Petronas Syntium lubricants after three seasons utilizing Shell Helix lubricants.